aligorithm/langchain-demo-translatinator-py/README.md

 Replace `"Hello world!"` with the text you want to translate and `"es"` with the target language.

 ### Flutter Frontend
-For a user-friendly frontend, check out the (Translatinator Flutter App)[https://github.com/aligorithm/translatinator-flutter].
+For a user-friendly frontend, check out the [Translatinator Flutter App](https://github.com/aligorithm/translatinator-flutter).